theghost5800/budgie-sb/README.md

         ]
     }
 ```
-This `FailConfiguration` specifies that a service instance, which has service offering name `foo` AND service plan name `foo-a` OR `bar` will fail the operation.
+This `FailConfiguration` specifies that a service instance, which has service offering name `foo` AND service plan name `foo-a` OR `bar` will fail a create operation with status code 400.
-An instance, which has service offering 'foo' and a plan `baz` will go through standard operation.
+An instance, which has service offering `foo` and a plan `baz` will go through standard operation.

 ## Fetching the service broker behavior